 All visitors to enclosed recreation facilities must wear a mask or face covering in all common areas including pool decks, changerooms and hallways unless exempted under the provincial regulation.
 Masks are strongly encouraged in all fitness or physical activity programs.
 Masks may be removed while swimming in the pool, however are required on deck and in changerooms.

 What is an acceptable mask or face covering?

 “Face covering” refers to a medical or non-medical mask, or other covering such as a balaclava, bandana, scarf, cloth or similar item that covers the nose, mouth and chin without gapping.
 Face shields or hard plastic masks which do not form a seal around the nose, mouth, and chin are not considered replacements for a mask.

 Will I be permitted to stay as a spectator if I’m not attending a program?

 Spectators and non-participants are not permitted within the program space or pool deck (parents required for participation or support workers assisting participants are considered participants and are allowed in the program space).
 Limited alternative viewing areas may be available at some locations and may be used if 2m or 6ft of physical distance can be maintained.
 Please do not gather around doorways or hallways to watch or wait for programs.

 Will I have access to a locker or changing area during my program?

 Changerooms and showers will be open, however lockers or other amenities available may be reduced (showers, dryers, sinks).
 Please only bring what you need for your swim and arrive promptly at your program time to avoid changeroom congestion.

 Some sites will use alternate waiting areas for classes/programs waiting to start.
 Please follow all signage or directions as posted at your facility.

 Do I need to register or reserve a spot to attend a program?

 Yes.
-All programs you wish to participate require individuals to register or make an online reservation using the Program Finder.
+We recommend that individuals register or make an online reservation using the Program Finder.